ShrewdSpirit/OpenComputersStuff/libsgfx_docs.md

 Colors table
 -----
 This is a table of 16 predefined colors.
-Because monitors doesn't support hex values, there are two color tables with two different aliases:
+Because monitors doesn't support hex colors, you should use GFX.Util.mapToMonitorColor to convert the color for the monitor.
-- MColors `monitor supported colors`
-- SColors `screen supported colors`

-Aliases:
-- MColors:
-    - Colors.m
-    - Colors['m']
-    - Colors.monitor
-    - Colors['monitor']
-- SColors:
-    - Colors.s
-    - Colors['s']
-    - Colors.screen
-    - Colors['screen']

 Available colors:
 - Black